pat-rogers/Ada-202x-WG9-Informal-Review/README.md

 The page content will change to present an interface for entering the title and text of your comment.

-In the "Title" pane, enter the subject RM paragraph number and a brief descriptive topic.
+In the "Title" pane, enter the subject RM paragraph number followed by a brief descriptive topic.
 The description will help distinguish among comments about the same RM paragraph.

 Below the Title pane is the large text pane with a tab labeled "Write", with "Leave a comment" as a gray prompt indicating that the text of your comment goes there.
 Enter the text of the comment about the paragraph number referenced in the title.